The Author Revolution® Podcast

 Bret dives deep into the principles from his bestseller "Mistakes Authors Make," emphasizing the need for consumability in writing.
 We cover the common pitfalls that can disengage readers, such as lengthy chapters, and offer practical strategies to keep your audience hooked.
 Learn how breaking extensive content into multiple books can not only enhance reader experience but also maximize your earning potential.
 Whether you're a fiction or nonfiction author, this episode is packed with actionable advice on structuring your work for better audience engagement.

 Marketing is paramount for authors, and this episode shines a spotlight on effective strategies to ensure your book doesn't just sit on a shelf.
 Bret shares insights on building an email list, securing a domain name, and consistently engaging with your audience across platforms like LinkedIn and TikTok.
 We also discuss the benefits and challenges of selling on Amazon versus personal websites, offering real-life examples and strategies to stand out in a crowded marketplace.
-Discover how to embrace discomfort and take your author career to new heights.
-Tune in and get ready to revolutionize your approach to speaking and marketing!
+Discover how to embrace discomfort and take your author career to ne

 Are you an author at a crossroads, feeling stuck & unfulfilled in your author career?
 Do you know deep down it's time for a change, but you’re unsure of the next step?